 - Increase the percentage of employees trained in EEO, Diversity, and CPR.

-- Maintain satisfaction ratings on the OEEODM training and educational events via the Likert scale.
+- Maintain satisfaction ratings on the OEEO training and educational events via the Likert scale.

 - Monitor number of visits to EEO and Diversity Management websites.